wely/DevCamp/HOL/dotnet/06-appinsights/README.md

     ![image](./media/2017-06-23_12_14_00.png)

-1. Register the Application and add the AppInsights SDK to the solution by right-clicking on the project and clicking `Add Application Insights Telemetry...`:
+1. Register the Application and add the AppInsights SDK to the solution by right-clicking on the project and clicking `Add Application Insights Telemetry...` or alternatively  by right-clicking on the project and clicking `Add` and then `Application Insights Telemetry...`:

     ![image](./media/2017-06-23_12_17_00.png)